Project-MONAI/model-zoo/hf_models/ct_rate/README.md

 ## Terms and Conditions

-Users of the CT-RATE dataset must agree to the [Terms and Conditions](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE) which specify:
+Users of the CT_RATE dataset must agree to the [Terms and Conditions](https://huggingface.co/datasets/ibrahimhamamci/CT_RATE) which specify:

 - The dataset is intended solely for academic, research, and educational purposes
 - Any commercial exploitation is forbidden without permission